-Some very close friends just brought a bundle of joy home.
+Some close friends just brought a bundle of joy home.
 We decided to surprise them with a “baby dinner.”
 Now that most of us are well into our 40’s, the stork does not visit very often, so these surprise dinners are far and few in between.
 By now, you may be crinkling your nose, and wondering what a “baby dinner” is.
 A baby dinner, is a homemade meal, that the happy family can enjoy.
 Very little time in the kitchen, to prepare; more time to enjoy baby.
 Now, it is nice to bring baby something, but, the real focus is on helping make the the new parent’s life easier.
-I usually toss in a batch chocolate chip cookies or lemon bars; but with blood oranges in season decided to include these scrumptious Blood Orange Bars.
+I usually toss in a batch of chocolate chip cookies or lemon bars, but with blood oranges in season I decided to include these scrumptious Blood Orange Bars.